mbodm/WAUZ/README.md

 - Select the folder to unzip the addons into (_Destination-Folder_).
 Typically the World of Warcraft AddOns folder.
 - Press the "Unzip" button.

-:warning: If you are using release version 1.0.3 or higher, please also read [this important notes](#important-notes-when-using-release-version-103-or-higher) below! :warning:
+:warning: If you are using release version 1.0.3 or higher, please also read [this important notes](#important-notes-when-using-release-version-103-or-higher) below!

 <!-- about a possible "data loss" inside the selected destination folder! -->